-- The recording of oral histories

-- The preparation of local history e-publications

-- Conservation of objects and records

-If a conservator is engaged, they must be a Professional Member of the Australian Institute for the Conservation of Cultural Materials (AICCM)
+- The recording of oral histories. - The preparation of local history e-publications. - Conservation of objects and records.
+If a conservator is engaged, they must be a Professional Member of the Australian Institute for the Conservation of Cultural Materials (AICCM)\. - Cataloguing of objects and records. - The development and production of exhibitions.

-- Cataloguing of objects and records - The development and production of exhibitions - Online projects that provide local history information or resources including exhibitions and websites - Training in local history or collection management skills that are not already accessible via state government bodies - The design and production of interpretation panels and signage for heritage sites and walks - The digitisation and online publishing of collection items and local history information (this does not include the digitisation of public records) - Digital storytelling including film, podcasts and augmented reality experiences - Apps for mobile devices - Consultancy fees for the provision of specialist skills not found within the organisation - The purchase of archival materials to house collections and/or museum standard storage and display cases - Newspaper digitisation projects - Microfilm digitisation projects - Information Technology equipment and assets (for example, scanners, hard drives or cameras for digitising projects) - You can find a list of conservators on the AICCM website - Please see the section 'Things to consider in your application' for mandatory newspaper digitisation requirements - Please see the section 'Things to consider in your application' for further information about microfilm digitisation projects
+- Online projects that provide local history information or resources including exhibitions and websites. - Training in local history or collection management skills that are not already accessible via state government bodies. - The design and production of interpretation panels and signage. - The digitisation and online publishing of collection items and local history information (this does not include the digitisation of public records). - Digital storytelling including film, podcasts and augmented reality experiences. - Apps for mobile devices. - Significance Assessments and Preservation Needs Assessments. - Consultancy fees for the provision of specialist skills not found within the organisation. - The purchase of archival materials to house collections and/or museum standard storage and display cases. - Newspaper digitisation projects\\. - Microfilm/microfiche digitisation projects\\\. - Information Technology equipment and assets (for example, scanners, hard drives or cameras for digitising projects). - \ You can find a list of conservators on the AICCM website. - \\ Please see the section 'Things to consider in your application' for mandatory newspaper digitisation requirements. - \\\ Please see the section 'Things to consider in your application' for further information about microfilm/microfiche digitisation projects.